justinjaywang/portfolio/source/_posts/llllyrics.md

 <img class="default" src="loading.gif">

 *Search query URLs*.
-URLs make the web uniquely powerful—it's how you bookmark or share a particular page.
-It was a shame that in the last version, there was no dedicated URL for a particular search result.
-I fixed this in version 2 by rewriting the URL as you type to include the search query.
-In effect, there's now "browse" functionality, and at no extra cost (e.g., the URL to view songs by the artist Radiohead is `llllyrics.com/?q=artist:Radiohead`).
+URLs make the web uniquely powerful—they allow you to bookmark a page or share it with someone.
+It was a shame, then, that in the last version, there was no dedicated URL for a particular set of search results.
+I fixed this in version 2 by rewriting the query portion of the URL as you type.
+So, the URL to view songs by the artist Radiohead would be `llllyrics.com/?q=artist:Radiohead`.
+In effect, there's now "browse" functionality, and at no extra cost.

 *Back-end refactor*.
 By this time, AngularJS had gone some major upgrades and I decided to switch to the latest version to take advantage of all the features.
 Doing so required a lot of code refactoring and reorganization (in fact, everything was written again from scratch), but it was worth it to do things right.
-I also added automated tasks with [Gulp](http://gulpjs.com/).
+I also added automated tasks with [gulp](http://gulpjs.com/).
 Browse the [source code](https://github.com/justinjaywang/llllyrics) for more details.

 *Caching*.
 Speed was one of the original tenets, yet I wasn't happy with the performance.
 I improved speed in the newer iteration of llllyrics by using a cached version of the data most of the time, only refreshing the cache when a song has been added or updated.